 Noon, but flexible, subject to availability.
 Earliest check-in, 4pm.

 Double rooms from £208.34 (€245), including tax at 6 per cent.

 Rates usually include buffet breakfasts of locally sourced products including grown-on-site vegetables, eggs from the property’s hens, fresh fruit and juices, breads, cereals, homemade cakes, yoghurts and jams.

 Forgotten a piece of surf kit?
 The groundfloor surf store has your sun-soaked self covered, with quality gear from big-name surf brands, sustainable favourites and Noah products.

 The hotel is closed from 9 January to 24 February and 23 to 25 December in 2022.

 WiFi, on-site skatepark, surf school and shop, sports centre, bikes to borrow, a communal kitchen and a Jacuzzi.
 In rooms: Bluetooth sound system, WiFi and Damana bath products.

 All rooms have floor-to-ceiling windows and an eclectic mix of repurposed and upcycled furnishings.
 If you like to keep your own snacks on hand, spring for a Mar & Cook Bungalow – you’ll get your own kitchenette and fridge to raid at will when that saltwater-based hunger strikes.

-The infinity-edged looks out over the sea and is open from 8am to 10pm; it's heate by solar panels from April to October.
+The infinity-edged looks out over the sea and is open from 8am to 10pm; it's heated by solar panels from April to September.